Best Bible Commentary Series: The Top 50

 mark commentary cover

-for a series that covers all 66 books, it is relatively affordable; it’s friendly layout makes it easy to wade through the mid-level, sometimes mildly critical, explanations of the biblical text; the publisher and author are ArminianSee on
+The NIBC series covers all 66 books of the Bible.
+Its friendly layout makes it easy to wade through the mid-level, sometimes mildly critical, explanations of the biblical text.
+The publisher and author are Arminian.

 Story of